-Two year old Sam was referred to a Healthy Development Services (HDS) Speech class for a speech delay.
-During the first session Sam did not want to participate and was very attached to his mother, Anna.
+Two year old Sam\ was referred to a Healthy Development Services (HDS) Speech class for a speech delay, During the first session Sam did not want to participate and was very attached to his mother.
+Anna\.
 He ran around the room and would not sit down, follow instructions or take turns.
+It was very challenging to understand his imitating sounds.
+Anna was very happy to witness his progress and requested help with potty training.
+After oneon-one behavior consultations, Anna reported success with potty training and that Sam was sleeping more and his behavior had improved.
+Anna's positive experience with HDS services motivated her husband to enroll in behavior classes and the entire family is now engaged in supporting Sam's healthy development.

-It was very challenging to understand his needs as he could only communicate through pointing and babbling.
-The Developmental Specialist encouraged Anna to follow the same practices modeled during class, to use baby signs at home to decrease his frustration and to practice taking turns on a daily basis.
-By the fourth class, Sam was able to sit down for longer periods of time, learned how to sign "more," would wait at least 1-2 turns in a positive manner and began "One of the most helpful parts about going to treatment was realizing that other parents were dealing with similar issues.
+"One of the most helpful parts about going to treatment was realizing that other parents were dealing with similar issues.
 By the end of treatment my daughter, Tanya, became more of a happy, smiling kid."